Alex1iv/speech_classification/README.md

 Despite the fact that the voice-to-text problem has been largely solved, multiple related challenges remain.
 For example, recognizing different accents, filtering noise efficiently, and improving real-time processing are still areas of ongoing research.
 Google Assistant supports approximately 40 languages, whereas Yandex Alice is available only in Russian.
 This highlights gaps that still need to be addressed.

 This project focuses on one of the fundamental tasks of audio analysis: recognizing 11 distinct spoken commands while distinguishing them from other words and background noise.
-The task is based on two sources: the [Simple audio recognition: Recognizing keywords](https://www.tensorflow.org/tutorials/audio/simple_audio#import_the_mini_speech_commands_dataset)tutorial from TensorFlow and the TensorFlow Speech Recognition Challenge](https://www.kaggle.com/competitions/tensorflow-speech-recognition-challenge/overview), which was hosted by Google Brain on the Kaggle platform in early 2018.
+The task is based on two sources: the [Simple audio recognition: Recognizing keywords](https://www.tensorflow.org/tutorials/audio/simple_audio#import_the_mini_speech_commands_dataset) tutorial from TensorFlow and the [TensorFlow Speech Recognition Challenge](https://www.kaggle.com/competitions/tensorflow-speech-recognition-challenge/overview), which was hosted by Google Brain on the Kaggle platform in early 2018.

 ## Data and methods